warmana/cloudant-docs-fork/source/includes/basics/_index.md

 <aside class="warning" role="complementary" aria-label="internalcalls">Continuous replication can result in a large number of internal calls.
 This might affect costs for multi-tenant users of Cloudant systems.
 Continuous replication is disabled by default.</aside>

-## Cloudant Local

-<a href="https://www.ibm.com/support/knowledgecenter/SSTPQH_1.0.0/com.ibm.cloudant.local.doc/SSTPQH_1.0.0_welcome.html" target="_blank">IBM Cloudant Data Layer Local Edition (Cloudant Local)</a> is a locally installed version of the Cloudant Database-as-a-Service (DBaaS) offering.

 ## Versions of Cloudant

 IBM offers additional versions of Cloudant.

 *	Cloudant Data Layer Local Edition is a locally installed version of the Cloudant Database-as-a-Service (DBaaS) offering.
 *	Cloudant on Bluemix Local is delivered as-a-service and in constant collaboration with your IT team.

 You can read more information in the following sections.

 ### Cloudant Local

 <a href="https://www.ibm.com/support/knowledgecenter/SSTPQH_1.0.0/com.ibm.cloudant.local.doc/SSTPQH_1.0.0_welcome.html" target="_blank">IBM Cloudant Data Layer Local Edition (Cloudant Local)</a> is a locally installed version of the Cloudant Database-as-a-Service (DBaaS) offering.

 Cloudant Local provides you with the same basic capabilities as the full Cloudant single-tenant offering,